MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/general/tests.md

 ## Resources

-For links around the frameworks and using them, see [Tests](https://michaelcurrin.github.io/dev-resources/resources/javascript/tests/) guide.
+For links around the frameworks and using them, see [Test Frameworks](https://michaelcurrin.github.io/dev-resources/resources/javascript/test-frameworks/) guide.

 ## Spec file